 How to Use Our Financial Support for Startups

-Go-to-market (GtM) strategies are an essential element for every company as they bring their product to consumers.
-They’re how a company plans to uniquely position its product to compete in the marketplace.
+A strong SaaS GtM strategy is an essential element for startups as they bring their product to consumers.
+It’s how a company plans to uniquely position its product to compete in the marketplace.

 While sales- and marketing-led GtM strategies are popular, they each have drawbacks for SaaS startups.
-A sales-led strategy requires ample time and resources that a younger, unestablished SaaS company may not be able to afford.
-A marketing-led strategy will likely help stimulate activity at the top of the marketing funnel, but may not lead to many conversions for the sales team.
+A sales-led strategy requires ample time and resources that a younger company may not be able to afford.
+A marketing-led strategy will help stimulate activity at the top of the marketing funnel but may not lead to many conversions.

 Why a Product-Led SaaS GTM Strategy is Ideal